lemin0x/CareEscalationSystem/emergency-referral-saas/pitch/problem.md

 ### How It Works

 1. Patient arrives at a Centre de Santé
 2. Nurse registers patient and performs triage
 3. If urgency is **HIGH or CRITICAL**, the system automatically creates a **digital referral** to the CHU
 4. CHU doctors receive real-time notifications
 5. A doctor accepts the case and prepares for patient arrival

 ### Key Features

-* Rule-based emergency triage (AI-ready)
+* Rule-based emergency triage (AI)
 * Real-time referral to CHU
 * Automatic doctor assignment
 * Live notifications (WebSockets)